Practice Areas

 To request a child support agreement modification in Orange County, you will need to fill out and submit the required forms with the family courthouse in your county.
 If you and your spouse both agree to the modification, you will simply need to sign a written stipulation and submit it to the courts.
 If you do not agree, you will need to prove your change in circumstances.
 You or your lawyer will need to gather information and file a motion with the courts requesting the modification.
 A judge will review your case and either grant or deny the motion.

-Modifications for Income Losses Due to COVID-19
+Are There Modifications for Income Losses Due to COVID-19?

 Many parents are seeking child support modifications in light of job terminations and income changes related to COVID-19 (coronavirus).
 If this sounds like you, contact our Orange County family law attorneys for assistance.
-Boyd Law is helping clients with cases specifically related to COVID-19, including modification requests for child and spousal support payments.
+Boyd Law is helping clients with cases specifically related to COVID-19, including modification requests for child support payments.
 We may be able to help you fill out the proper paperwork, submit them to the courts and state your case during a hearing.
 Our lawyers can walk you through the modification process from start to finish in Orange County.

 What Happens If a Parent Doesn’t Pay Child Support?